Did you know that today is National Video Games Day? We didn’t. In fact, we are getting an inkling that this might not be a real holiday.

 Suspicious!
 And then, there’s today’s dark summer twin, July 8th’s #NationalVideoGameDay.
 (Note the lack of plural.
 Maybe that’s the one for celebrating one specific game?)
 NationalToday.com, which lists 1,722 “special” days, or 4.7 per day, explains that games are great on September’s National Video Games Day because of “happiness,” “a sense of accomplishment” and “escape.”
 In stark contrast to this, their entry for National Video Game Day explains that games are great on July 8th because they’re “timeless,” “save us from boredom” and “teach us valuable life lessons.”
 No reason for the distinction is provided.

-After some meticulous digging and a painful hand cramp, I unearthed what appears to be the official first English tweet inaugurating #videogameday, which was published on the World Wide Web on December 27th, 2009:
+After some meticulous digging and scrolling myself into a painful hand cramp, I unearthed what appears to be the official first English tweet inaugurating #videogameday, which was published on the World Wide Web on December 27th, 2009:

 It didn’t catch on.